namu-labs-dev/Namu-Design-System/docs/react/faq.en-US.md

 Please ref dynamic theme document [SSR](/docs/react/customize-theme#server-side-render-ssr) part.

-## How to spell Ant Design correctly?
+## How to spell Namu Design correctly?

-- ✅ **Ant Design**: Capitalized with space, for the design language.
+- ✅ **Namu Design**: Capitalized with space, for the design language.
 - ✅ **antd**: all lowercase, for the React UI library.
 - ✅ **ant.design**：For ant.design website url.